jeremyglebe/AspectsOfEternity-Wiki/primer.md

 Harbor has a diverse monetary system.

 - **Physical Currency**: Gold Crowns, Silver Shillings, and Brass Pennies for day-to-day transactions.
-- **Prestige Tokens**: An exclusive currency symbolizing status and influence among the elite.
 - **Harbor Marks**: Digital currency, used by the upper class, as well as corporate or educated workers.
 - **Shadow Coin**: A digital cryptocurrency for underground business and clandestine operations.